ctfer-io/ctfd-chall-manager/webdocs/guides/change-attribute/_index.md

 By editing this value, you do not edit the existing coupons of this challenge.
 Also, you can organize sales periods.

-## Change the janitoring strategy
+## Change Timeout
 When you arrive on the modification page, the value displayed is the one configured at the challenge level.

-{{% imgproc challenge-janitoring Fit "800x800" %}}
+{{% imgproc challenge-timeout Fit "800x800" %}}
 {{% /imgproc %}}

+You can change or reset this value, Chall-Manager will update all the computed `until` for instances.

+## Change Until
+When you arrive on the modification page, the value displayed is the one configured at the challenge level.

-{{% alert title="Warning" color="warning" %}}
+{{% imgproc challenge-until Fit "800x800" %}}
-You can edit this value, but you can't change into None value due to CM limitation at this moment.
-An issue is open and work in progress.
-{{% /alert %}}
+{{% /imgproc %}}

+You can change or reset this value, Chall-Manager will update all the computed `until` for instances.

 ## Change the scenario
 When you arrive on the modification page, you can download the current scenario archive.